How a handful of prehistoric geniuses started the technological revolution of mankind - ExBulletin

 How a handful of prehistoric geniuses started the technological revolution of mankind

 During the first million years of human evolution, technology changed slowly.
-About 3 million years ago, our ancestors made chipped stone flakes and coarse choppers.
-2 million years ago, a hatchet.
-A million years ago, primitive people used fire from time to time, but with difficulty.
-Then, 500,000 years ago, with the advent of spears, fire-making, axes, beads, and bows, technological change accelerated.
+About 3 million years ago, our ancestors chopped stone flakes and coarse choppers.
+Hatchet 2 million years ago. , But with difficulty.
+Then, 500,000 years ago, the advent of spears, fires, axes, beads, and bows accelerated technological change.

 This technological revolution was not the job of a single human being.
-Innovation has taken place in different groups.
-Modern Homo sapiens, primitive sapiens, and perhaps even Neanderthal Sands have spread.
+Innovation has occurred in different groups.
+It spreads to modern Homo sapiens, primitive sapiens, and perhaps even Neanderthals.
 Many important inventions were unique: one-off.
-It was not originally invented by various people, but was once discovered and then shared.
+Originally not invented by various people, it was once discovered and shared.
 That means that a few wise people have created many of the great inventions of history.

 And not all of them were modern humans.